 The island of Puerto Rico is located in the Caribbean and is a port of entry for illicit drugs smuggled into this country.
 The self-governing commonwealth is in association with the U.S. The National Drug Intelligence Center says heroin and pharmaceutical drugs are among the most abused substances in Puerto Rico.
-The Puerto Rico Health and Anti-Addiction Services Administration said the number of people treated for opioid addiction at publicly funded facilities jumped from nearly 8,000 to 11,000 between 2003 and 2006.
-This trend is reflected throughout the U.S. The availability of pharmaceutical opiates such as OxyContin, methadone and Percocet has skyrocketed in recent years.
-Mainly because of over-prescribing practices by physicians and internet sales.
-Many websites around the world – some which originate overseas – offer these potentially addicting controlled substances without requiring a prescription.
+The Puerto Rico, Health and Anti-Addiction Services Administration said the number of people treated for opioid addiction at publicly funded facilities jumped from nearly 8,000 to 11,000 between 2003 and 2006.
+This trend is reflected throughout the U.S. The availability of pharmaceutical opiates such as OxyContin, methadone, and Percocet has skyrocketed in recent years.
+Mainly because of overprescribing practices by physicians and internet sales.
+Many websites around the world – some of which originate overseas – offer these potentially addicting controlled substances without requiring a prescription.

-Drug Treatment and Rapid Detox in Puerto Rico
+Rapid Detox in Puerto Rico

 Puerto Rico opiate addiction is a serious matter that requires professional medical assistance to overcome.
 Residents of Puerto Rico have been relying on Waismann Method for over two decades for rapid detox and drug treatment.
 Our opiate treatment center has a reputation in the addiction community for offering safe, quick, compassionate opiate detox.